c-blake/bu/doc/tim.md

 (1) `observed_time = t0 + noise`

-`t0` is what you want because `noise` (more or less by definition) does not generalize/reproduce to other days/weeks/noise environments.
+`t0` is what you want because `noise` (more or less by definition) does not generalize/reproduce to other minutes/days/noise environments.

-In almost all deployment environments with the exception of hard real-time OSes and/or truly dedicated hardware, OS schedulers make `noise` from Eq.1 both time varying ([non-stationary](https://en.wikipedia.org/wiki/Stationary_process)) and [heavy-tailed](https://en.wikipedia.org/wiki/Heavy-tailed_distribution) due to imperfect control over competing activity.
-For example, if you have a spinning rust Winchester disk and something waits on it or if some other competing action evicts relevant L2/L3 cache entries.
+In almost all deployment environments with the exception of hard real-time OSes and/or truly dedicated hardware, OS schedulers make `noise` from Eq.1 both time varying ([non-stationary](https://en.wikipedia.org/wiki/Stationary_process)) and [heavy-tailed](https://en.wikipedia.org/wiki/Heavy-tailed_distribution) due to **imperfect control over competing activity**.
+For example, if you have spinning rust Winchester disks & something waits on or if some other competing action evicts relevant L2/L3 cache entries.
 This is true even on mostly idle machines, though obviously much worse on heavily loaded machines and the size of `noise` scale compared to `t0` can vary considerably.

-Both of these statistical properties make both value & error estimates of flat averages mislead.
+Both of these statistical properties make both value & error estimates of **flat averages mislead**.
 The mean is likely dragged way up.
 Errors in means explode.
 Neither converge as [Central Limit Theorem](https://en.wikipedia.org/wiki/Central_limit_theorem)-based reasoning might lead you to suspect without testing.
 Non-stationary and non-independent